uvapl/uva-prog-physics/10 Workshops/10 Week 1/05 The First Day.md

 # The first day!

-This *Python Practice* section will be your first day of Python programming.
+This workshop will guide you through your first two days of Python programming.
 Today, you'll learn about communicating with the user, strings, loops, lists and if statements.